Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 The adventurous traveler seeks the thrill of conquering nature’s challenges.
 However, mountain climbing and scuba diving have serious risks.
 While common sense should always be your guide, there are also specific recommendations to avoid illness and injury.

-Altitude sickness (AS) occurs at altitudes above 7,000 feet above sea level and ranges from a mild disorder to a life threatening neurological disease.
+Altitude sickness (AS) occurs at altitudes 7,000 feet above sea level and up and ranges from a mild disorder to a life threatening neurological disease.
 Symptoms develop as oxygen supply decreases.

 If AS worsens, life threatening brain swelling and lung failure can develop.
 Any trekker or climber is susceptible to this condition.
 Both HAPE and HACE are preventable, and if developed, may be effectively treated.

 - Climb slowly and limit your ascent to 2,500 – 3,000 feet daily.

 - If possible, descend to a lower altitude for sleep.

 - If AMS is suspected, do not climb further until symptoms resolve.

 - If more serious symptoms develop, such as confusion or an unsteady gait, descend immediately.